DEWETRON/TRION-SDK/docs/03_DataAcquisition/DataAcquisition.rst

 Buffer Readout from Application Point of View
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ring-buffer is exposed to the application by providing the related
+The circular-buffer is exposed to the application by providing the related
 pointer information.

 The API will provide:

--  Start-pointer of the ring buffer
+-  Start-pointer of the circular buffer
--  End-Pointer of the ring buffer
+-  End-Pointer of the circular buffer
 -  Pointer to the first unprocessed scan

 Together with the information how many unprocessed samples are available
-the application iterates directly over the ring buffer.
+the application iterates directly over the circular buffer.

 This approach allows a minimal internal overhead on data-access.